The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Data Collection

-\paraib{Timeboost Auctions and Controllers} We extract all rounds of the Timeboost sealed-bid second-price auctions from the on-chain Timeboost contract.\footnote{Arbitrum's Timeboost contract is deployed at contract address \href{https://arbiscan.io/address/0x5fcb496a31b7ae91e7c9078ec662bd7a55cd3079}{0x5fcb$\cdots$3079}.} For each round we record the winning bidder, the submitted first-price bid, the clearing (second-price) payment, and the designated express lane controller address along with the time the controller is allowed to submit their transactions via the express lane.
-In total, our dataset contains \num{151423} auctions with 16 unique winning controllers over a period of four months.
+\parab{Timeboost Auctions and Controllers} We extract all rounds of the Timeboost sealed-bid second-price auctions from the on-chain Timeboost contract.\footnote{Arbitrum's Timeboost contract is deployed at contract address \href{https://arbiscan.io/address/0x5fcb496a31b7ae91e7c9078ec662bd7a55cd3079}{0x5fcb$\cdots$3079}.} For each round we record the winning bidder, the submitted first-price bid, the clearing (second-price) payment, and the designated express lane controller address along with the time the controller is allowed to submit their transactions via the express lane.
+In total, our dataset contains \num{494608} auctions with 32 unique winning controllers.
+These bids where made by \num{40} unique addresses.

+\parab{Historical Bid Data} To complement the on-chain auction outcomes, we also collect Arbitrum's historical bid trace dataset, which publicly exposes the sequence of submitted bids for each auction round.
+The dataset was retrieved from the official Timeboost bid history archive provided by the Arbitrum Foundation~\cite{Arbitrum-Bids}.
+Concretely, the archive contains compressed per-round bidding logs hosted in a public cloud storage bucket, where each entry records information such as the auction round identifier, bidder address, bid value, timestamp, and auction outcome.
+Overall, our bid history dataset contains \num{1196302} bid submissions from 40 unique bidder addresses, including \num{1195606} unique bids.

-\paraib{Timeboosted Transactions} To evaluate the transactions submitted through the express lane by auction winners, we downloaded all timeboosted transactions during our study period.
-In total, \num{11613936} transactions were sent through Timeboost's express lane, accounting for \SI{17.9}{\percent} of all transactions included in Arbitrum's blocks.
-These transactions originated from \num{389} unique accounts and were submitted to the express lane by \num{16} different auction winners.
+\parab{Timeboosted Transactions} To evaluate the transactions submitted through the express lane by auction winners, we filtered all timeboosted transactions during our study period.
+In total, \num{48525587} transactions were sent through Timeboost's express lane, accounting for \num{4.52}\% of all transactions included in Arbitrum's blocks from the moment timeboost was launched.
+These transactions originated from 1,240 unique accounts and were submitted to the express lane by \num{32} different auction winners.
 This highlights the role of secondary markets, e.g., \emph{Kairos}, where users forward their transactions to Kairos, which then submits them to the express lane on their behalf.
-Additionally, these timeboosted transactions have their transaction ``to'' attribute set to 44 unique addresses, where 39 of the these are contracts.
+Additionally, these Timeboosted transactions have their ``to'' attribute set to 165 unique addresses, 153 of which are contracts.

-\paraib{\gls{MEV} Extraction} To analyze \gls{MEV} activity during the Timeboost period, we build on the cyclic atomic arbitrage detection framework of Torres et al.~\cite{Torres@CCS24}.
+\parab{\gls{MEV} Extraction} To analyze \gls{MEV} activity during the Timeboost period, we build on the cyclic atomic arbitrage detection framework proposed by Torres et al.~\cite{Torres@CCS24}.
 We extended their scripts by adding support for detecting Uniswap V4–based arbitrages.
 Using this approach, we identify \num{715450} transactions on Arbitrum that performed cyclic atomic arbitrage.